Samsung Electronics ranks first in global digital signage market for 15th consecutive year

 Samsung Electronics is regularly introducing differentiated signage products that meet various business environment needs.

-- The Wall, the world's first modular display with micro LED technology.
+l The Wall, the world's first modular display with micro-LED technology.
 Thanks to its modular format, The Wall allows customers to adjust the sign`s size, ratio and shape based on preference and use case.

 The expansion of The Wall lineup is a clear indication of Samsung’s innovations and leading technology.
 Products like The Wall All-in-One and The Wall for Virtual Production were chosen by customers for their exceptional convenience and unique use cases, while The Wall has been selected as the display of choice for luxury hotels like Atlantis The Royal in Dubai and Hilton Waikiki Beach in Hawaii.